Brief

 Overall, we are very please with our final production.
 After all the planning and choosing the correct song which fitted with the film, the set and everything else that went into this, we feel that we have created an effective, realistic believable story which we made into a film.

-lighting for the different shots, showing diverse emotions in the scenes which cut from one character to the other, reflect upon their thoughts and feelings during the situation.
+We varied the use of lighting for the different shots, showing diverse emotions in the scenes which cut from one character to the other, reflect upon their thoughts and feelings during the situation.
 This is why we used many close up's, to show the reactions, and try to get the viewer to see their emotions going through there heads.

 Filming on the street in the half light, whilst cars passed with their headlamps on, as it gradually gets more into night time, the lights brighten up, and all the street lamps turn on, one by one, For this we used a wide shot, to view all the skyline, as the sun sets and the clouds passed overhead, it turned to twilight.
 When editing this, we found as we sped up these clips, it was a good shot to use, as everything passes this man by with great speed as the man just stands there, it reflects upon the surroundings and thoughts going through his head.